 “Initially we appreciate art perceptually, with a subjective response to its theme, emotional impact and energy vibration.
 With contemplation, some work may reveal an intellectual level and through its universal beauty and truths it adds to our lives, resonating positively with our soul; an antidote to todays existential crisis… this is the art I strive to create.”

-Richard Payne (1957-) was born in Melbourne Australia and is a fine artist with paintings, drawings and etchings hanging in private collections in Europe, USA and Australia.
+Richard Payne (1957-) was born in Melbourne Australia and is a fine artist with paintings, drawings, etchings and Augmented Reality works hanging in private collections in Europe, USA and Australia.

 This considered foundation guides him to create art that the viewer can become immersed in, leaving reality and contemplating higher thoughts.

 Seeking to push the art conversation forward in both the public and private realms, Payne often references ancient myths and wisdom from many cultures, philosophy and original thought as he explores important contemporary issues with a strong narrative, expressed through energy, movement and colour.